 Accommodation: Our bed & breakfast accommodation in this beautiful part of Cornwall is only a short walk from the stunning Porthcothan Bay and South West Coast Path.

-Accommodation: Our 3 star hotel is directly on the seafront with miles of stunning coastline and views across the harbour.
+Accommodation: Overnight at a 3 star hotel is directly on the seafront with miles of stunning coastline and views across the harbour.

 Leaving the harbour, the path climbs up Towan Head past the whitewashed Huer's Hut, where lookouts would shout the arrival of the pilchard shoals to waiting fishermen, and then follow the cliffs around Pentire Point to take the ferry across the Gannel River.
 The path winds around headlands and coves to Kelsey Head, the site of an Iron Age promontory fort, and then descends to the village of Holywell, named after an ancient well and equally aged inn called ‘Treguth’.
 Following golden sands along Perran Beach, pass the tiny ruin of St Piran's Oratory, said to be oldest church in Cornwall (8th century) but reburied to protect it from erosion.
 Depending upon tide levels, you reach the village of Perranporth either by the beach or the cliff.